FDx Advisors Inc. Sells 77,365 Shares of iShares Gold Trust (NYSEARCA:IAU)

-FDx Advisors Inc. lowered its stake in shares of iShares Gold Trust (NYSEARCA:IAU) by 6.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 1,138,902 shares of the exchange traded fund’s stock after selling 77,365 shares during the period.
-FDx Advisors Inc. owned approximately 0.06% of iShares Gold Trust worth $20,648,000 as of its most recent filing with the Securities and Exchange Commission.
+FDx Advisors Inc. cut its stake in shares of iShares Gold Trust (NYSEARCA:IAU) by 6.4% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 1,138,902 shares of the exchange traded fund’s stock after selling 77,365 shares during the period.
+FDx Advisors Inc. owned 0.06% of iShares Gold Trust worth $20,648,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently modified their holdings of the business.
-Roble Belko & Company Inc raised its holdings in iShares Gold Trust by 171.7% during the 3rd quarter.
-Roble Belko & Company Inc now owns 1,459 shares of the exchange traded fund’s stock worth $26,000 after buying an additional 922 shares during the period.
-Regal Wealth Group Inc. bought a new stake in shares of iShares Gold Trust during the fourth quarter worth $30,000.
-Meeder Asset Management Inc. bought a new stake in shares of iShares Gold Trust during the third quarter worth $30,000.
-Simon Quick Advisors LLC bought a new stake in shares of iShares Gold Trust during the fourth quarter worth $31,000.
-Finally, Ropes Wealth Advisors LLC bought a new stake in shares of iShares Gold Trust during the fourth quarter worth $32,000.
+Several other institutional investors and hedge funds also recently made changes to their positions in IAU.
+Roble Belko & Company Inc increased its position in shares of iShares Gold Trust by 171.7% during the third quarter.
+Roble Belko & Company Inc now owns 1,459 shares of the exchange traded fund’s stock valued at $26,000 after buying an additional 922 shares during the period.
+Meeder Asset Management Inc. bought a new stake in shares of iShares Gold Trust during the third quarter valued at about $30,000.
+Regal Wealth Group Inc. bought a new stake in shares of iShares Gold Trust during the fourth quarter valued at about $30,000.
+Simon Quick Advisors LLC bought a new stake in shares of iShares Gold Trust during the fourth quarter valued at about $31,000.
+Finally, Ropes Wealth Advisors LLC bought a new stake in shares of iShares Gold Trust during the fourth quarter valued at about $32,000.
 Hedge funds and other institutional investors own 53.64% of the company’s stock.

 iShares Gold Trust (the Trust) is to own gold transferred to the Trust in exchange for shares issued by the Trust (Shares).
 Each Share represents a fractional undivided beneficial interest in the net assets of the Trust.
 The assets of the Trust consist of gold held by the Trust’s custodian on behalf of the Trust.